Coko7/crkbd/README.md

 Similarly to [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) or [Colemack](https://en.wikipedia.org/wiki/Colemak), Ergo-L is an ergonomic keyboard layout.

 Ergo-L is well thought out and optimized for typing in French, English and offering an easy access to programming symbols.
-The layout comes with three main "layers":
+The layout comes with four main "layers":
-- Default layer for letters
+- Default layer for letters and other characters
+- [Shift](https://en.wikipedia.org/wiki/Shift_key) modifier for uppercase letters and other alternate characters
-- [Alt Graph (Right Alt)](https://en.wikipedia.org/wiki/AltGr_key) modifier key for symbols (with easy to reach programming symbols)
+- [Alt Graph (Right Alt)](https://en.wikipedia.org/wiki/AltGr_key) modifier for symbols (with easy to reach programming symbols)
 - [Dead Key](https://en.wikipedia.org/wiki/Dead_key) for diacritical marks (accents)

 It's a really cool project and it fits my use case perfectly!